 Do I need a lawyer?

 Divorce can be complex.
 You may have a lot at stake if child custody is an issue, or if property, retirement assets, or alimony needs to be resolved.
 Consider having a lawyer represent you if your case has complicated issues or if your spouse has a lawyer.
-If you plan to represent yourself, talk to a free lawyer at your local Family Law Self-Help Center or by calling the Maryland Courts Self-Help Center.
+If you plan to represent yourself, talk to a free lawyer at your local Family Court Help Center or by calling the Maryland Court Help Center.
 These lawyers can’t represent you in court, but they can help you represent yourself.

 How do I file for divorce?

-- If you live in Maryland, you have 30 days to respond.
+- If you were served in Maryland, you have 30 days to respond

-- You have 60 days if you live in another state.
+- You have 60 days if you were served in another state

 - If you were served outside the U.S., you have 90 days.

-Mail to your spouse copies of everything you file with the court.
-Let the court know that you mailed those copies by completing the Certificate of Service section at the end of the Answer or Counter-Complaint form.
+Mail to your spouse copies of your response and any attachments you file with the court.
+Let the court know that you mailed those copies by completing the Certificate of Service section at the end of the Answer and Counter-Complaint form.

 How do I change my name back to my former name?

 You can ask the court to order to change your name back to what it was before marriage during the divorce case.
 If you do not make the request before the divorce order, you have 18 months to ask the court to restore your former name.
 You can use Motion for Restoration of Former Name (CC-DR-097).
 After 18 months, you will need to file a separate case to change your name.Learn more about the name change process.